ericmoritz/simple-brushless/README.md

 2. Uses unmodified 2" props
 3. Can be modified using Customizer (change motor size, FC size, etc)
 4. Prop guards

+## Example build

+An example build can be found at [rotorbuilds.com](https://rotorbuilds.com/build/3916)